|

 King Island |

 That afternoon still in the Bering Sea, we came upon King island.
-First identified by James Cook in 1778.
+It was first identified by James Cook in 1778.
 Rounding a promontory we came upon the remains of a settlement made of walrus-skin dwellings lashed to the face of the cliffs.
 By 1970, all King Island people had moved to mainland Alaska year-round.
-Although the King Islanders have moved off the island, they have kept a very distinct cultural identity, and live a very similar life as they had on the island.
+Although the King Islanders have moved off the island, they have kept a very distinct cultural identity and live a very similar life as they had on the island.

 |